davidsule/Obsidian_main/Lecture notes/FYP/03_Project.md

 Also, Allcaps should only find len>1.
 But for example "   X, " gives True for .isupper() and it is len>1 -> counts as capital, when it shouldn't.

 Abbreviation expansion changes to word to lowercase -> makes GingerIt's work harder + shows up as extra GingerIt correction.

+Lemmatization: If no tag --> maybe fall back to noun?